ashleychilders/project_final2_childers_ashley/README.md

 2.)
 With my style prototype I wanted to incorporate somewhat realistic text elements to the restaurant to get a better look and feel for how the content will work.

 3.)
-I added a max width to my container to keep the text and content from expanding too large.
+I added a max-width to my container to keep the text and content from expanding too large.

 4.)
 I incorporated colors through borders and backgrounds in content sections on my site.